 Now it’s time for the big bucket-lister.
 There are few experiences in life you will treasure more than the Inca Trail to Machu Picchu.
 One of the seven modern wonders of the world, it needs to be seen to be fully appreciated, and there’s no way more rewarding than the famous four-day trek.
 We did it with G Adventures; check out our review of the tour and why we think it’s the best way to do it.

 Booking the Inca Trail in advance is essential.
 It’s also a challenging hike and requires preparation.
-Read my article hiking the Inca Trail: a complete guide for first-timers for all you need to know, as well as our complete packing list for everything you need to take.
+Read our article on hiking the Inca Trail: a complete guide for first-timers for all you need to know, as well as our complete packing list for everything you need to take.

 The people who help run the treks to Machu Picchu are amazing.
 Racing the Inca trail: legendary porters go the distance is a story about how the locals make the experience possible, and once every year race the full 43-kilometre route in less than four hours.